-When embarking on work life after studies, it can be hard to stand out from the crowd.
-Whether you’re just starting in one of the number of accountancy careers available to you, or you have been in your job for a while, it’s easy to feel invisible in a sea of names and faces.
-If you want to develop, progress and get the most out of your role, here are a few important tips to take note of…
+When embarking on a career after graduation, it can be hard to stand out from the crowd.
+Whether you’re just starting an accountancy career or you have been in your job for a while, it’s easy to feel invisible in a sea of names and faces.
+If you want to develop, progress and get the most out of your role, here are a few important tips to take note of for professional development.

 1. Network, network, network